 band which is of a higher level.

-As a rough guide, players in Band 1 are approximately Grade 1 – Grade 2/3 standard; Players in Band 2 are approximately Grade 3/4 and above.
+As a rough guide: Club Band is for those who are in the very early stages of learning flute, clarinet or brass instruments.
+Players need to be able to play three notes before joining.
+Junior Band is for players who perhaps have been playing flute, clarinet or brass instruments for about a year.
+Standard of playing is approximately Grade 1-3.
+Players in Intermediate Wind Band are approximately Grade 3/5 and Senior Wind Band Grade 5 and above.
 For your audition, we ask you to choose one of your pieces which shows the progress you’ve made; we will also ask you to play a short piece at sight.
 Please be sure to tell us in the first week of any new term if you’d like to be considered for moving up.